aguirre-matteo/mtp-tui/README.md

 to access your files.

 # Configuration
-A simple YAML config file can be place under `/etc/mtp-tui.yml` or `~/.config/mtp-tui.yml` to configure mounting options.
+A simple YAML config file can be place under `/etc/mtp-tui.yml` (for root) or `~/.config/mtp-tui.yml` (other users) to configure mounting options.
 Here's an example config showing all the available options, and its default values:

 ```yaml